chtoucas/Narvalo.NET/docs/issues.md

 - Integrate publish-*.fsx into make.ps1.
 - I think there is a problem w/ dependency resolution for EDGE packages on myget.org.
-- Should we remove the EDGE suffix now that they always have a higher version?
+Should we remove the EDGE suffix now that they always have a higher version number?
+- Enable continuous integration (Travis, AppVeyor, Coverall, Readthedoc)?
 - Finish localization in french and english.
+- Add a README to all projects and use it in the NuGet packages.

 Narvalo.Fx
 ----------